my Philosophy & approach

 I know we have succeeded when a client would rather be rejected for who they are than loved for who they’re not.

-My work is not suitable for people who are actively suicidal, battling addiction, or who are emotionally unstable.
+My work is not suitable for people who are actively suicidal or are battling active drug or alcohol addiction.
 If you are struggling to get through your day and need help becoming a functional person, counseling is required.

 Coaching works best for people who can function in everyday life but struggle with persistent insecurity and/or fear.
 My style of coaching focuses on helping clients discover who they are and what they what while building lasting confidence and a healthy self-relationship within.